What are neutrinos telling us?

 What happened to the antimatter?

-High school students work with Fermilab scientists and engineers who advance our understanding of the nature of matter and energy.
+High school students living in the Fermilab area work full-time with scientists and engineers who advance our understanding of the nature of matter and energy.
 QuarkNet offers summer research opportunities in science and technology for students who have demonstrated a strong interest in and aptitude for science and mathematics.
-Two teams consisting of four students and one teacher work for six weeks with scientists or engineers on projects related to the Fermilab research program.
+Students work with scientists for six weeks on projects related to the Fermilab research program.

 Applications open March 1st.